KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Pseudo Code for Increment Training Strategy

-In Section 3.2, we describe the way of inserting virtual nodes.
+In methodology part, we have described the way of inserting virtual nodes.
 We further provide the pseudo code in Algorithm 1.
 Note that the insertion is batch-wise, and we only show the code to generate graphs, but omit other training and optimization details.